 On the other side of the square, opposite this large outdoor pyramid, is a gorgeous 30-foot tall Christmas tree.
 Together, the two are meant to show the blend of cultures that make Fredericksburg so unique.

-The weihnachtspyramide goes up on the Friday after Thanksgiving and remains lit through the first week of January, ensuring that any holiday visitor to Fredericksburg will get to see it in its full glory.
+The weihnachtspyramide goes up on November 23 at 6 PM and remains lit through the first week of January, ensuring that any holiday visitor to Fredericksburg will get to see it in its full glory.

-Deck the halls at Sauer-Beckmann Living History Farm
+7. Deck the Halls at Sauer-Beckmann Living History Farm

 Some people say Christmas today has become all about shopping for shiny new things.
 While we love the holiday hunt for giftable goodies as much as anyone, it can be just as nice to travel back in time to more humble seasonal traditions.